Frequently Asked Questions

 Do I Need a Visa to Go to Croatia?

 With an American passport, you do not need a visa to travel to Croatia.
-You will get a stamp on your passport once you get there—that stamp serves as your tourist visa and allows you to stay in the country for up to 3 months without any other paperwork.
+You will get a stamp on your passport once you get there and that stamp serves as your tourist visa and allows you to stay in the Schengen Area for up to 90 days without any other paperwork.
 Also, make sure you have at least one blank page in your passport for an entry stamp when you land in Croatia.

 What Do U.S. Citizens Need to Enter Croatia?

-A valid passport is required for travel to Croatia.
-EU regulations require that U.S. passport holders have at least six-month’s validity remaining on their passport when traveling to the Schengen Area.
+A valid passport is required for travel to Croatia and, beginning in late 2026, a valid ETIAS authorization.
+EU regulations require that U.S. passport holders have at least three month’s validity from the date of departure from the Schengen Area remaining on their passport when traveling.

 Is It Safe to Travel to Croatia?

 Yes!
 Croatia is among the top 20 safest places to travel in the world.
 The risk of serious crime or natural disasters is super low.
-Of course, you will want to exercise caution wherever you are traveling—keep your belongings in sight all the time and watch out for pickpockets or scammers.
+Of course, you will want to exercise caution wherever you are traveling by keeping your belongings in sight all the time and watch out for pickpockets or scammers.

 When is the Best Time of Year to Visit Croatia?